hyperium/hyperium.github.io/_stable/server/hello-world.md

 Let's start by making a "Hello, World!" server, and expand from there.

-First we need to declare our dependencies, let's add the following to our `Cargo.toml`:
+First, we need to declare our dependencies, let's add the following to our `Cargo.toml`:

 ```toml
 [dependencies]